-Colombia is throwing off its negative reputation with a cultural and artistic renaissance to match any of its South American neighbours.
+Colombia is shedding its negative political reputation with a cultural and artistic renaissance to match any of its South American neighbors.
 Nowhere is this more evident than in the street art which adorns Bogotá’s walls, and which reveals the untrammelled creativity of the capital’s graffiti artists.
-Liana Mellotte celebrates the best of those artists, and shares her impressions of Colombia’s street art renaissance.
+In celebration of the country’s best street artists, we take a closer look at graffiti in Bogotá.

-When you think of Colombia, it is often negative connotations that spring to mind.
-Thanks to its chequered past, it usually conjures images of drug cartels, paramilitaries and violence.
-It is for this reason that it is oft overlooked by travellers, its eyebrow-raising reputation preceding it.
-But Colombia is a vibrant country which is shaking off the shackles of its darker days by maintaining its cultural richness.
-Events like the Bogota Book Fair and cultural spaces like the Museo Del Oro and Centro Cultural Gabriel García Márquez have firmly put it on the international culture map.
+Thanks to its chequered past, Colombia commonly conjures images of drug cartels, paramilitaries, and violence.
+For this reason, the country is too often overlooked by travelers.
+But Colombia is a vibrant country quickly breaking free of the shackles of its darker days by maintaining its cultural richness.
+Events like the Bogota Book Fair, exhibition spaces like the Museo Del Oro, and beloved figures like Gabriel García Márquez have firmly put it on the international culture map.

-But the accessibility of their cultural landscape doesn’t end there.
+But the accessibility of the country’s cultural landscape doesn’t end there.
 One of the most vivid experiences you will have here is by engaging with the street art.
-Incredibly relaxed laws involving the declassification of graffiti from ‘crime’ to ‘violation’ have led to the country’s capital Bogota becoming a hotbed of global talent with home-grown and world renowned artists congregating here to practise their art.
+Incredibly relaxed laws involving the declassification of graffiti from ‘crime’ to ‘violation’ have led to the country’s capital Bogota becoming a hotbed of global talent with home-grown and world-renowned artists congregating here to practice their art.
 The ability to expand and experiment with their styles with little fear of legal reproach has proved attractive, and as a result the city pulsates with international and native talent.

-While many countries treat street art as an abomination often carried out by belligerent youths with criminal tendencies, Colombia has embraced it as the artistic expression of its people.
-Artists are often commissioned to create facades in a bid by businesses to avoid mindless tagging, and advertising campaigns utilise the medium as a channel to reach their market.
-For the ‘grafiteros’ themselves, it is a chance to create powerful social commentary about the nation’s politics, to champion their heroes or simply to brighten the days of the people who have suffered at the hands of Colombia’s somewhat murky past.
+While many countries treat street art as an abomination by belligerent youths with criminal tendencies, Colombia has embraced it as the artistic expression of its people.
+Artists are often commissioned to create façades in a bid by businesses to avoid mindless tagging, and advertising campaigns utilize the medium as a channel to reach their market.
+For the grafiteros themselves, it is a chance to create powerful social commentary about the nation’s politics, to champion their heroes, or simply to brighten the days of the people who have suffered at the hands of Colombia’s somewhat murky past.

-Whilst you can always tour the city’s gallery-walled streets independently, a unique introduction comes from a tour offered by street artist CRISP who moved to Colombia in 2009.
-Booked via bogotagraffiti, the two and a half hour tour starts at 10am on Tuesdays, Thursdays and Saturdays at the Parque de los Periodistas under the watchful gaze of one of the city’s numerous statues of national hero Simón Bolívar.
+While you can always tour the city’s gallery-walled streets independently, a unique introduction comes from a tour offered by street artist CRISP who moved to Colombia in 2009.
+Booked via bogotagraffiti, the two and a half hour tour starts at the Parque de los Periodistas under the watchful gaze of one of the city’s numerous statues of national hero Simón Bolívar.
 As you snake through the winding paths of La Candelaria, Bogota’s old town, CRISP explains the images and their inferences which you would likely miss without extensive knowledge of the nation’s rhetoric.

 Colombian-born artist Rodez is 50 years old and is also father to street artists Nomada and Malegria with whom he works the streets’ walls.
-Both his sons studied at the University National in Colombia, a centre for intelligence and leftist thought in the country.
-Together they often travel to Buenos Aires in nearby Argentina to paint and to teach.
-His surreal creations are often creatures with multiple eyes, his ‘animales fantasticos’.
+Both his sons studied at the University National in Colombia, a center for intelligence and Leftist thought in the country.
+Together they often travel to Buenos Aires in nearby Argentina to paint and teach.
+His surreal creations are often creatures with multiple eyes – his animales fantasticos.

 Hailing from Barcelona, Spanish street artist Pez also currently exhibits in Bogota, flying solo and as part of APC.
 His concrete canvases, peppered with the smiling fish motif, have made him globally famous and he has based himself in the city where he lives with his Colombian wife and child.